Why Do I Need a Website for My Small Business?

 Apart from the sheer waste in employee hours that this represents, doesn’t the thought of spending all that time unnecessarily tire you?
 With a website, you can provide all of this information in a clear, easily accessible manner.
 You can even embed a map on your webpages so your visitors can find accurate directions to your business at the touch of a finger.

-With your important information online, you spend less time tending to the phone and more time whipping up more of the good stuff that your customers love.
+With your important information online, you spend less time tending to the phone.
+After that, you'll have more time to whip up more of the good stuff that your customers love.
 You also get to save on the costs of all those phone bills and the labor required to man the phone at all hours.

 Gain competitive advantage